flptch/self-sustaining-playbook/README.md

   . \
   . \
   . \

 Run: python3 script.py ../playbooks/full_nfv.yml vm_host \
-It will check all the included playbooks the reboot of the control host.
+It will check all the included playbooks for the reboot of the control host.

 Another playbook example: